Drug information

 What is tipranavir?

-Tipranavir (brand name: Aptivus) is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children 2 years of age and older who meet specific requirements, as determined by a health care provider.
+Tipranavir (brand name: Aptivus) is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children weighing at least 79 lb (36 kg) and who meet specific requirements, as determined by a health care provider.

 Tipranavir is always used with the boosting agent ritonavir (brand name: Norvir) and other HIV medicines.